 It’s also important to bear in mind that UK regulations state that domestic sites are only allowed to have one standalone ground-mounted system without requiring planning permission.
 If you want more, you’ll need official approval.

-Plus, it’s worth noting that 9 sq m – the permitted maximum space for a ground-mounted domestic solar site in the UK – is only the equivalent of around four or five panels.
-Since you’d need at least 10 panels to power an average three-bedroom home, most ground-mounted solar panels large enough to be worthwhile installing – and to make financial sense – will need planning permission.
+Plus, it’s worth noting that 9 square metres – the permitted maximum space for a ground-mounted domestic solar site in the UK – is only the equivalent of around 4 or 5 panels.
+Since you’d need at least 10 panels to power an average 3-bedroom home, most ground-mounted solar panels large enough to be worthwhile installing – and to make financial sense – will need planning permission.

 If you have the room and the budget, ground-mounted solar panels are an excellent addition to your home’s electricity generation setup.
 They’ll cost more from the get-go than rooftop-based solar panels, but chances are you’ll recoup the total cost of investment within nine years, all while reducing your home’s reliance on fossil fuels.